zxh19890103/jsoneditor/README.md

 # jsoneditor
-a web editor of .json file.
+A web editor of json.

 ## How to use jsoneditor?

-### 1. link the css and js in you html.
+### 1. link the css and js into you html.

 ```html
 <link rel="stylesheet" type="text/css" href="jsoneditor.css?v=1.0.0">
 <script src="jsoneditor.js?v=1.0.0"></script>
 ```

 ### 2. copy the follow html and paste it where you want to use json editor.
 Note: you can change the id's value, but you shouldn't modify the class.
 Both of the two html block are required.
-And you should keep the structure.
+And you should keep the structure no change.

 ```html
 <!-- Required!!!
 Area for displaying json -->